-But wait a second - one man's trash is another man's treasure, and didn't the shopkeeper tell you We Buy Anything
+But wait a second - one man's trash is another man's treasure, and didn't the shopkeeper tell you We Buy Anything?

 Vendors throughout the realm will pay money for useless trinkets like that!
 Money.
 Money that you can use to buy something actually useful (maybe).
 Sometimes a respectable amount, too, depending on the nature of the item.
 In rare cases, the Vendor Trash actually appreciates in value throughout the game!

 This will often take the form of gold or jewels - if those aren't the very things which constitute the Global Currency.
 The term Vendor Trash can also refer to the weak items and equipment that accumulate in your inventory as you progress through the game (especially by fighting Random Encounters), and that you inevitably sell off in bulk to the first shopkeeper you see once your bag starts becoming full.

 It can frequently be Justified if the Vendor Trash is some sort of valuable treasure item like a jeweled ring or a bar of gold, or anything else that could reasonably be considered valuable in Real Life.
 Vendor Trash also offers an opportunity for clever World Building if the player finds out what the merchants actually do with the things you sell them.
 Alternately, it could be justified by there being some sort of standing bounty on the monsters that drop those items, such as a kingdom paying for every orc tongue delivered.
 (But those aside, vendor trash types of items can become rather silly when they really are useless things which it seems like no one at all would have any use for, ever.)

 The examples here can be both intentional and unintentional.

 This is often used to avoid the Money Spider trope.
 Don't be too hasty to sell it, though, because you might need it to complete a Chain of Deals later.
 Just don't start a rumor it can be used for a hidden event.

 open/close all folders

 The various Treasures in Ōkami, most of which was pottery and figurines.
 Issun even recommends selling them, because what else would Physical God Amaterasu need them for?

 The Legend of Zelda: The Wind Waker introduced a character who accepted a monster-dropped Vendor Trash item for rewards above simple cash.
 However, this was never expressly stated in the dialogue with him.

-- More than one.
+More than one.
 If monsters drop it, no matter how useless it seems, someone wants 20 of it for a Piece of Heart (or better.)